AntoineGagne/file-grouper/README.md

-# image-sorter
+# file-grouper

-This program sorts files according to various predicates.
+This program groups the files according to some predicates.